Skip to content

 If any invocation returns err(...), the entire fan.map fails.

-Run multiple tasks, return the result of the first to complete.
-All other tasks are cancelled:
+Run multiple tasks and take the result of the first one to settle:

 effect fn fastest_mirror(mirrors: List[String]) -> Result[String, String] = {